CONP-PCNO/conp-documentation/Documentation_displayed_on_the_portal/CONP_data_governance.md

 **“Which access level applies and what is the authorization/sanctions process?”**

-For data hosted on CONP, the access level is open access (the only native tier).
+For data hosted natively on CONP infrastructure, the access level is open access (the only native tier).
 There is no per-download authorization and users simply accept the Terms of Use.
-Misuse is governed by those Terms of Use and applicable law, including possible disclosure to authorities and the CONP does not run a graduated sanctions committee for open data.
-If you need controlled access and formal sanctions, host in controlled access on an external repository and let CONP index it.
+Data use is governed by those Terms of Use and applicable law, and prohibitions on continued access and civil proceedings may result from breaches thereof.
+If you need controlled access and formal sanctions, host in registered access or controlled access on an external repository and index the data through the CONP.

 **“Provide the data deposition/transfer agreement and the responsibilities of each party.”**

-For open CONP-hosted deposits, there is no separate signed DTA.
+For open CONP-hosted deposits, there is no separate signed DCA.
 The governing instruments are the upload attestation, the Terms of Use, and the DATS ethics metadata.
 The PI/institution warrants lawful, consented, de-identified deposit.
 Upstream agreements among the hospital, any commercial partner, and the PI govern ownership/IP and must permit open deposit (CONP is not a party to them).
-The CONP/MCIN acts as host and steward.
 If your committee requires a signed bilateral agreement, use the [Contact Us page](https://portal.conp.ca/contact_us) or use an external controlled-access repository.

 ## <a name="sources">Sources</a>
 - CONP Portal — Home & Terms of Use & Privacy Policy: <https://portal.conp.ca/index>